How to copy and paste from multiple registers in vim and neovim?

 Understanding the multiple registers in VIM

-Although vim offers a multitude of registers (each has its own special purpose), we are interested in few important ones which we will be discussing here.
+Although vim offers a multitude of registers (each has its own special purpose), we are interested in a few important ones, and we will understand the types of registers one by one.

 2. The Numbered Registers: Vim offers numbered registers from 0 to 9.
 These registers also have special purposes